Dathalind/dathalind.github.io/_posts/2023-10-17-emotet-analysis.md

 ## Dynammic Analysis Emotet Trojan DLL

-Executing with rundll32.exe didn’t do anything, but when we register this dll, we get more action and activity:
+Executing with rundll32.exe didn’t do anything, but when we register this dll with `regsvr32.exe`, we see this file executing it's malicious payload:

 `C:\Windows\system32\regsvr32.exe "C:\Users\dath\AppData\Local\FbomSUOaU\iQhgZ.dll"`

 Hash: `bb444759e8d9a1a91a3b94e55da2aa489bb181348805185f9b26f4287a55df36`

-It copies it self here for persistence.
+It copies it self in the user's `AppData\Local` path for persistence.
 Not seeing a reg key modified for startup or persistence.
 It `self deletes` from original location.

 Lots of attempted TCP Connections.
 Keeps interacting with this dll file: `C:\Windows\System32\OnDemandConnRouteHelper.dll`

 - This happens if during your detonation it cannot reach out to any kind of internet connectivity.
-You need to either let it have internet connectivity (not advised), or you need some application to mimic/simulate internet connections.
+The file needs to be given internet connectivity (not advised), or you need some application to mimic/simulate internet connections.
+Some tools that help with this are `Inetsim` and `Fake-Net-NG`.

-Regsvr32.exe is cycling through multiple IP’s.
-Yep, part of the Epoch4 botnet. gathered all of the C2 IP’s:
+`Regsvr32.exe` is cycling through multiple IP’s.
+After some additional examination, this appears to be part of the `Epoch4` botnet. `Tria.ge` helps gather all of the C2 IP’s:

 ```
 45.235.8.30:8080